medialize/ally.js/docs/tutorials/accessible-dialog.md

 We could do away with the need to react to <kbd>Tab</kbd>, by simply hiding everything outside the dialog.
 But while setting everything to `visibility: hidden;` would certainly do the job, it would also visually hide *everything but the dialog*, rendering the backdrop useless.
 Most visual designers I know digress.

 So what we really want to do is make everything that is focusable outside of the dialog, not focusable while the dialog is shown.
-This is no small feat, as browsers offer *absolutely no API* to achieve that and disagree on what exactly is focusable - See the data tables [what browsers consider focusable](../data-tables/focusable.md).
+This is no small feat, as browsers offer *absolutely no API* to achieve that and disagree on what exactly is focusable - see [what browsers consider focusable](../data-tables/focusable.md).
 On top of that only form elements know the [`disabled` property](https://developer.mozilla.org/en-US/docs/Web/CSS/%3Adisabled). ally.js has got you covered with [`ally/query/focusable`](../api/query/focusable.md) to *find* focusable elements, and [`ally/element/disabled`](../api/element/disabled.md) to *disable any element*.

-To make things even more comfortable for you, ally.js provides [`ally/maintain/disabled.md`](../api/maintain/disabled) to disable any focusable element and observes changes to the DOM so any element added to the DOM while the dialog is being shown are disabled as well.
+To make things even more comfortable for you, ally.js provides [`ally/maintain/disabled`](../api/maintain/disabled.md) to disable any focusable element and observe changes to the DOM, so any element added to the DOM while the dialog is being shown are disabled as well.
 The `disengage()` method stops observing the DOM and re-enables all elements that were disabled by the service.

 ```js
 var dialog = document.getElementById('dialog');